November 06 | December 06 | January 07 | February/March 07 | April 07 | May 07 | June 07 | July/August 07 | September 07

 At around 3pm yesterday a mega came on the pager, a Brown Flycatcher at Flamborough Head.
 Not enough time to get there before dark so I was forced to try the next day.
 The bird was more co-operative than a warbler as it would sit on a prominent perch as flycatchers do waiting for an insect to fly past.
 The only problem was that the bird was backlit and would perch somewhere obscured for most observers.
 Despite this I got some shots that I was happy with.

 Brown Flycatcher has been recorded in Britain in the past, when a bird was on fair isle on 1st July 1992.
-It was placed in category D.
+It was placed in category D. For me, it was a lovely little bird and made even more so considering the long distance it has flown to get here.

 2nd October